jamestiotio/overdue_backend/README.md

     $ for i in {0..2}; do (echo "SELECT MIN(subquery.id) AS id, subquery.email, subquery.difficulty, MIN(subquery.rank) AS rank FROM (SELECT id, email, difficulty, dense_rank() OVER (PARTITION BY difficulty ORDER BY score DESC) rank FROM leaderboard WHERE difficulty = $i) subquery GROUP BY subquery.email, subquery.difficulty ORDER BY rank ASC FETCH FIRST 3 ROWS ONLY;" | psql -h 127.0.0.1 -p 5432 -U overdue -d overdue --csv; echo "") >> vouchers.csv; done
     ```

-    To dump the entire database onto CSV files to be exported and backed up onto other platforms or used on other Droplets or instances of Postgres or SQL databases, we can run this command:
+    To dump the entire database onto CSV files to be exported and backed up onto other platforms or used on other Droplets or instances of Postgres or SQL databases, we can run these commands:

     ```console
     $ psql -h 127.0.0.1 -p 5432 -U overdue -d overdue -c 'SELECT * FROM leaderboard' --csv > leaderboard.csv